markeyser/Deployment-of-ML-Models/10-MLMP-Feature-Engineering.md

 - Affects all machine learning models
 	- scikit-learn

 So missing data, as I said,  is the absence of values for certain observations within a variable.
-And it affects of course all machine learning models in the sense that we can't really feed observations to a machine learning model that contains missing values, not a few since I could learn at least.
+And it affects of course all machine learning models in the sense that we can't really feed observations to a machine learning model that contains missing values, not if you use scikit-learn at least.

 So there are a variety of reasons why data could be missing a value can be lost or not stored properly